ppetrovtv/pine_script_docs/source/essential/Strategies.rst

    market position when an opposite direction order is generated, the number of contracts/shares/lots/units will be increased by the number of currently open contracts (script equivalent: ``strategy.position_size + quantity``).
-   As the result, the size of the opened market position will be equal to the order size specified in the ``strategy.entry`` command.
+   As a result, the size of the opened market position will be equal to the order size specified in the ``strategy.entry`` command.

 `strategy.order <https://www.tradingview.com/study-script-reference/v4/#fun_strategy{dot}order>`__